dimstav23/GDPRuler/AMD_SEV_SNP/README.md

 - After you make sure that networking works fine and you can reach the VM guest from the host, you can log-in the VM using ssh (after placing your ssh keys in the `~/.ssh/autorhized_keys` file of the guest VM).

 ### Useful links
-- Sample cloud-config and network-config for cloud-init can be found [here](https://gist.github.com/itzg/2577205f2036f787a2bd876ae458e18e).
-- Additional options of the cloud-config, such as running a specific command during initialization, can be found [here](https://www.digitalocean.com/community/tutorials/how-to-use-cloud-config-for-your-initial-server-setup)
 - AMD [host kernels](https://github.com/AMDESE/linux) -- check branch names for each feature (e.g., SEV, ES, SNP)
 - [QEMU](https://github.com/AMDESE/qemu) provided by AMD / or the [private fork](https://github.com/dimstav23/amd-qemu) that is used
 - [OVMF](https://github.com/AMDESE/ovmf) provided by AMD / or the [private fork](https://github.com/dimstav23/amd-ovmf) that is used